Around the Clock Here is a center

 every center every day.

-pop-up book, shape book, friendly letter, post card,
+book, friendly letter, post card, lists, response to

 Terry